barel31/Secrets/README.md

 # Secrets
+Don't keep your secrets, share them anonymously!
-See other people shared secrets!
+See other people shared secrets.
-Submit yours and share your secret anonymously!
+Submit yours secrets and share them to the world!

 # Login Methods
 Pick how you want to register to the app, by email and password or with social media like Google and Facebook.